 Please keep hold of gel/bar wrappers.
 If it fits in your pocket when it’s full then it fits when it’s empty !
 If you are caught littering on the circuit will receive a warning from the commissaires and risk further punishments if caught again.
 We rely heavily on the goodwill and co-operation of many landowners.
 If we don’t look after their land we will not be allowed to come back.

 We have a Website, mailing list and Facebook page.
 We will keep people posted using these.
 Should you wish to contact us, please use the email link on the website.
 The Facebook page is there to keep people updated and may be used for general queries too.
 The Facebook page is not a place to voice any concerns or make any complaints.
 Any posts made in this way which are offensive or argumentative will be removed.
 The Facebook page is for sharing updates and passion for CycloCross..

-Any last minute updates that need to go out on the weekend of a race or on race day will ONLY be posted on facebook.
-Whilst this is not ideal it is the easiest communication method for race day as it can be accessed from a mobile phone in a field by the organiser / committee (The mailing list and website are run by a 3rd party).
+Any last minute updates that need to go out on the weekend of a race or on race day will be posted on facebook and we will send an SMS test message to all riders who have entered and provided a mobile number.
 Please check facebook before travelling for any updates.

 Results and league points

 Results will be published on the chip timing website D3Racetec (usually) on the Sunday evening and they will be published on our website in the week.
 Updating the league points is a fairly time consuming job.
 This will be done as quickly as possible and we will inform you when it has been updated and published.
 Please be patient with us while we sort the results and league points out and get them published.
 Who to contact if you have a results query please fill out the details HEREThis must be done by Tuesday following the race to enable them to look into it that week. (we have a manual backup system at each race in case of any technical issues) If you have a query regarding league points, please use the link on the website for league points queries.